eecshope/gpustat-web/README.md

 Please use `python=3.6` only.

 The config file is JSON list.
-Each element in the JSON list is a small list of two element: [ADDRESS:PORT, GPUSTAT PATH].
+Each element in the JSON list is a small list of two element: [ADDRESS:PORT, GPUSTAT PATH, USER_NAME].
 Considering that most of the users install `gpustat` with virtual environment, it is more convenient to specify `gpustat` path manually.

 [gpustat]: https://github.com/wookayin/gpustat/